How Marketers and PR Reach a Wider Audience with Native Advertising

 1. Customers Get What They Want

 Consumers and customers dislike ads for a fair few reasons.
-They mainly see them as a distraction, or get annoyed with false information.
+They mainly see them as a distraction or get annoyed with false information.
 That’s where native can step in and keep customers engaged, as they are more subtle than traditional display methods.

 They are also more targeted.
 When people are browsing the web, they might not actually be looking for a new product or service, but are intentionally looking for entertainment or a solution to a problem.
 That’s where native ads step in and get on people’s radars.
 This is highly beneficial for publishers, since they’re in total control of what they promote, unlike other options where they don’t have much control over ads displayed on the site.

-2. Easily Accessible for Everyone
+2. Easily Accessible to Everyone

 Over 75% of US publishers offer native advertising opportunities, which makes it an incredibly accessible form of promotion.
 Any business, of any size, can advertise via different platforms, which levels the playing field for small businesses trying to compete with larger companies.